 Bereaved families: Revoke terrorists' citizenship

-Wednesday, February 9, 2022, 10:53 On Tuesday, February 8, a hearing was held at the Supreme Court regarding the decision by Interior Minister Ayelet Shaked to revoke the citizenship of Israeli terrorists.
+Wednesday, February 9, 2022, 10:53 On Tuesday, February 8, a hearing was held at the Supreme Court regarding the decision by (now former) Interior Minister Aryeh Deri to revoke the citizenship of Israeli terrorists.
 Honenu Attorney Menashe Yado, representatives of the Choosing Life Forum, and bereaved families came to the hearing to voice the concerns of the victims.

 They claimed that the terrorists should have their citizenship revoked and not be given any alternative status by the State of Israel, but rather by the Palestinian Authority, the same authority that pays them large sums every month and gives them benefits and bonuses as a reward for murdering or attempting to murder Jews and Israeli citizens in nationalistically or racially motivated attacks.